shaisachs/the-check/README.md

 No one replied.

 Her fingers hovered over her keyboard.
 She tried drafting a message clarifying that she was actually part of Civic Data Coordination, and perhaps there had been a mix-up.
-Before she could hit send, her entire assignment block vanished and was replaced with a meeting notification titled:

-Reassurance Touchpoint: Maintaining Stability During Fluid Allocation Cycles
+Before she could hit send, her entire assignment block vanished and was replaced with a meeting notification titled “Reassurance Touchpoint: Maintaining Stability During Fluid Allocation Cycles.”

 Alma stared at the title.

 “No,” she told her computer.
 “Absolutely not.”

 She closed the meeting.
 It reappeared.
 She deleted it again.
-It reappeared, cheerfully undeterred.
+It reappeared, glibly undeterred.

 She took the hint.

-She grabbed her bag—she always kept it ready for “organizational liquidity emergencies,” a term invented by HR two reorganizations ago—and walked straight out of the building.
+She grabbed her bag - she always kept it ready for “organizational liquidity emergencies,” a term invented two reorganizations ago - and walked straight out of the building.

 Outside, blue sky.
 Clear light.
 A warmth that surprised her.

 The park two blocks away drew her like a magnet.
 Mostly because of the trees.
 One tree in particular.

 It wasn’t a big park, nor particularly lovely by any urban-planner standards.
 But Alma had found early on that she preferred it to the company courtyard with its carefully curated seating pods.
 The park had grass that sometimes grew unevenly, and trees that weren’t pruned to uniform silhouettes.
 It had birds that did not respect boundaries.

-And it had the seventh tree—the one slightly off-center from the path, with a canopy wide enough to subdue even the sharpest midday sun.
+And it had the seventh tree - the one slightly off-center from the path, with a canopy wide enough to subdue even the sharpest midday sun.

 She crossed the street toward it.